guilleng/c-programming-a-modern-approach-solutions/chapter13/exercises/10/README.md

 }
 ```

 ---

-The fact that `q` is a pointer to `char` that is not properly initialized, meaning it may not be pointing to a memory location with enough space to store the string `p` points to, could cause undefined behavior when `strcpy` is called.
+The fact that `q` is a non-initialized pointer to `char`.
+For the code to be
+correct, `q` has to point to a memory location with enough space to store the
+string `p` points to.